 This section will test your ability to conduct comprehensive clinical interviews, perform systematic cardiac-vascular assessments, obtaining and interpreting relevant data, producing individualized diagnoses, and identifying crisis situations.

-You will be given three hours and 30 minutes to complete the exam.
+You will be given three hours to complete the exam.
 There is no penalty for guessing, and you are encouraged to answer all questions to the best of your ability.